takanori-fujiwara/cnrl/README.md

 How to Cite
 -----
 Please cite:
 Fujiwara et al., Network Comparison with Interpretable Contrastive Network Representation Learning.
-Journal of Data Science, Statistics, and Visualisation, forthcoming (arXiv:2005.12419).
+Journal of Data Science, Statistics, and Visualisation, , Vol. 2, No. 5, 35 pages, 2022.

 Also, there is one more closely related work:
 Fujiwara et al., A Visual Analytics Framework for Contrastive Network Analysis.
 In Proc.
 IEEE Conference on Visual Analytics Science and Technology (VAST), 2020.